 Eliminate dry hair by ensuring that you’re getting enough moisture.
 Moisture comes from two sources: externally and internally.

 Make sure that you using a moisturizing shampoo and conditioner.
 Conditioning is especially information for African American women.
 You can also add a tablespoon or two of olive oil to our conditioner to make a nice treatment.

 Remember to deep condition at least once a month.
 For extremely dry hair, you should deep condition every 2 weeks.
-Doing this can help repair your frizzy brittle hair and keep it from breaking and splitting.
+Doing this can help repair your frizzy, brittle, Straw-like hair and keep it from breaking and splitting.